romkey/vendo/README.md

 do any housekeeping it needs to, and return the number of milliseconds until the next frame of animation.

-Animations should call FastLED.show() when they're ready to.
+Animations should call `FastLED.show()` when they're ready to.
 The animation loop doesn't do this for them.

-Animations should avoid calling delay() when possible and instead maintain state using state variables and return the number of milliseconds till they need to resume.
+Animations should avoid calling `delay()` when possible and instead should maintain state using state variables and return the number of milliseconds till they need to resume.
 This allows the code to also perform operations involving the network stack: service commands via the web interface and MQTT and perform over-the-air-updates.